 The demands on a person who is taking care of elderly parents or an aging spouse can result in a great deal of stress.
 If caregivers aren't careful, they can jeopardize their own health and well-being.
 A study of family caregivers found that those who experience caregiving-related stress have a 63% higher mortality rate than non-caregivers of the same age.
 The impact of stress ultimately impacts your ability to provide care; remember you can't care for your loved one if you are ill yourself.

-There are several reasons why caregivers experience high amounts of stress; not sleeping enough, having to deal with family and work at the same time, and not having time in the day to practice self care.
+There are several reasons why caregivers experience high amounts of stress; not sleeping enough, having to deal with working and caregiving, and not having time in the day to practice self care.
 Look for these signs of caregiver stress and then enlist the support of friends, family, or professionals to provide the resources you need to improve your own well being.

 Signs of caregiver stress